 4. Organisation and planning

 Our Curriculum is planned wherever possible around and with the child.
-All core subjects are taught in an adapted National Curriculum programme whilst enhancing learning opportunities to be bespoke other subjects around the child.
-This allows for creativity, flexibility and person centred education to maximise outcomes and success for each child.
+All core subjects are taught using an adapted National Curriculum programme.
+In addition each child is given enhanced, bespoke learning opportunities in other subjects.
+This allows for creativity, flexibility and a person-centred education to maximise outcomes and success for each child.

 In covering these areas of learning the school must ensure that the subject matter is appropriate for the ages and aptitudes of students.
 Particular attention must be paid to the Statement of Special Education Need/EHCP for each individual student and steps taken to fulfil the requirements of the plan.